-The 2012 Series A Bonds are subject to special redemption prior to maturity, in whole or in part at any time upon notice as provided in the Indenture, at a Redemption Price equal to 100% of the Aggregate Principal Amount of the 2012 Series A Bonds or portions thereof to be so redeemed, together with accrued interest to the date of redemption, from and to the extent there are moneys and/or Investment Securities in the 2012 Series A subaccount of the Class I Special Redemption Account on the 30th day prior to the redemption date from Prepayments received (i) as a consequence of the damage, destruction or condemnation of part or all of the Mountain View/Eliot Housing Facility, to the extent that such amounts are required to be used to prepay the 2012A Loan pursuant to the Loan and Reimbursement Agreement entered among the Authority, JPMorgan Chase Bank, N.A. ("JPMorgan") and the 2012A Borrower (the "Construction Phase Credit Agreement"), (ii) in the event of a default on the Mountain View/Eliot Loan by the 2012A Borrower, by the acceleration, sale, assignment, endorsement or other disposition thereof by the Authority or by any other proceedings taken by the Authority, including an insurance claim to the Federal Housing Administration ("FHA"), or (iii) from a mandatory prepayment required by the FHA or the United States Department of Housing and Urban Development in order to avoid such a default.
+Prepayments.
+The 2012 Series B Bonds are subject to special redemption prior to maturity, in whole or in part at any time upon notice as provided in the Indenture, at a Redemption Price equal to 100% of the Aggregate Principal Amount of the 2012 Series B Bonds or portions thereof to be so redeemed, together with accrued interest to the date of redemption, from and to the extent there are moneys and/or Investment Securities in the 2012 Series B subaccount of the Class I Special Redemption Account on the 30th day prior to the redemption date from Prepayments received (i) as a consequence of the damage, destruction or condemnation of part or all of the 2012B Facility, to the extent that such amounts are required to be used to prepay the 2012B Loan pursuant to the Loan Agreement, (ii) in the event of a default by the Borrower under the Loan Agreement, by the acceleration, sale, assignment, endorsement or other disposition of the 2012B Loan thereof by the Authority or by any other proceedings taken by the Authority, including an insurance claim to the Federal Housing Administration ("FHA"), or (iii) from a mandatory prepayment required by the FHA or the United States Department of Housing and Urban Development ("HUD") in order to avoid such a default.
+For a description of certain events of default under the Loan Agreement, see "Part I - CERTAIN PROGRAM ASSUMPTIONS - The 2012B Loan - The Loan Agreement."

-Loan Repayments and Prepayments (which includes the payment of an insurance claim by the FHA) of the 2012A Loan financed with the proceeds of the 2012 Series A Bonds are to be used to pay at maturity or redeem prior to maturity 2012 Series A Bonds.
+Loan Repayments and Prepayments (which includes the payment of an insurance claim by the FHA) of the 2012B Loan are only permitted to be used to pay at maturity or redeem prior to maturity 2012 Series B Bonds.
+See "Part I - CERTAIN PROGRAM ASSUMPTIONS - The 2012B Loan - Prepayment Lock-Out."